Author: Shirley Jackson

 Let Me Tell You is a collection of previously unpublished essays, lectures and short fiction by Shirley Jackson.
 By nature, a book like this is hard to summarize since each piece has its own unique plot or approach.
 The selection was edited by her children, Laurence and Sarah, with items chosen for their tone and representation of Jackson’s approach to writing.

 Jackson Isn’t (Just) a Horror Writer

 I’ve read We Have Always Lived in a Castle and The Haunting of Hill House, both of which I found eerie and beautifully written.
 This collection is clearly Jackson, with many of the same techniques permeating the stories that we see in her novels.
 Jackson’s full-length fiction is often categorized as Horror, but I think Discomforting would be a better term (albeit a non-traditional genre).
 Horror is effective when we find aspects of it relatable (similar to comedy).
 And Jackson’s short stories and essays are relatable in ways that we may not want to explore or admit in some cases.
 Her works make you think about reality and how we would handle certain uncomfortable situations with neighbors or children.
 She explores a bit of the supernatural, but just enough to make you question how likely it could actually be.
-She makes you look over your shoulder while you read, presenting a reality through a lense only slightly distorted and asking us to look at our own fears or discomfort to see if we flinch.
+She makes you look over your shoulder while you read, presenting a reality through a lens only slightly distorted and asking us to look at our own fears or discomfort to see if we flinch.

 Writing Isn’t Glamorous